I. Individual contest

 Multiple choice, 40 questions, 45 minutes, no calculators are allowed.

 The test is divided into two parts: Part I (questions 1-20) and Part II (questions 21-40).
 All participants are encouraged to answer as many questions as possible in the time allowed.
-There will be awards exclusively for 7th graders based only on Part I. Awards for Parts I and II combined are available to all participants regardless of grade level.
+There will be separate awards for 7th graders and for 8th graders.

 This exam will be taken individually by all participants and will consist of questions from different levels and topics of mathematics.